 As the king and queen went to the park, the Bodhisatta saw what the foolish king was doing and went to Earth with another god to save him.
-They took the form of goats and started to have sex in the road in front of the kings’ chariot, but only let the donkeys pulling it see them.
-One donkey told the goat that this sort of shameless act, which should only be done in private, was one of the reasons everyone knew goats were stupid.
+They took the form of goats and started to have sex in the road in front of the kings’ chariot, but only let the king and the donkeys pulling the chariot see them.
+One donkey told the goats that this sort of shameless act, which should only be done in private, was one of the reasons everyone knew goats were stupid.
 The Bodhisatta replied that he wasn’t the one tied up with ropes and who chose not to flee to freedom when he had the chance.
-And the king was even stupider than the donkey, he added, because he was throwing away his life for his wife.
+And the king was even stupider than the donkey, the Bodhisatta added, because he was throwing away his life for his wife.

-Hearing everything spoken by these animals, the king sent his chariot away and asked the Bodhisatta, now visible, what he should do.
+Hearing everything spoken by these animals, the king sent his chariot away and asked the Bodhisatta what he should do.
 Revealing himself as Indra, the Bodhisatta told the king he was here to rescue him.
 He told the king to lie to his wife, telling her that to learn the spell she needed to take a beating.
 Hearing this, he predicted she would change her mind and he would be able to both keep his promise to her and keep his life.

 In the Lifetime of the Buddha

 The king and queen were earlier births of one of the Buddha’s disciples and his former wife.
 When the disciple began to long for her, the Buddha told him this story to let him know that in the past his wife had once been so selfish that she had tried to lead him to death, but he had rescued him.